kirkgab/cpp/README.md

 ## FAQ

  Q1: How to write Markdown?
-A: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+A: [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) or [MarkDown Crashcourse](https://youtu.be/HUBNt18RFbo).
+Don't force yourself to memorize the Markdown syntax here.
+You can always refer to the cheatsheet when you use it.

  Q2: How to use Github?
 A:  [Short Version](https://youtu.be/iv8rSLsi1xo) &nbsp; &nbsp;
    [Long Version](https://youtu.be/RGOj5yH7evk)